le0zh0u/ToMemo-doc/docs/en/general/privacy.md

 ## Contact Us

-If you have any questions or suggestions about our privacy policy, please contact me at [hi@leozhou.me](mailto:hi@leozhou.me).
+If you have any questions or suggestions about our privacy policy, please contact me at [hi@leozhou.xyz](mailto:hi@leozhou.xyz).